nuive/pokemon-access/readme.md

 # Pokémon Access
-# Version 2.0
+# Version 2.1

 ## Introduction

 The Pokemon access project is an improved version of the Pokecrystal Access Project, a set of scripts which initially provided access to Pokémon Crystal for people using a screen reader.
 The goal of this project is to extend this functionality throughout all the Pokémon games.
-Current version has support for Pokémon Yellow and Crystal, but in the future it will include, if it's possible, support for several games unified into a single script.
+Current version has support for Pokémon Yellow, Gold, Silver and Crystal, but in the future it will include, if it's possible, support for several games unified into a single script.

 At the momment, this readme will be essentially a copy of the readme provided with the Pokecrystal Access release, with only minnor  changes.